Biography of Frederica M. Williams

 She is the recipient of numerous awards and recognition including the Women Business Magazine’s Top 10 Heroes Award and the UMass Boston’s Robert Quinn Award in 2008.
 The WMJX-106.7FM’s Exceptional Women in Healthcare Award in 2009.
 In 2010, she received the Massachusetts League of Community Health Center’s Outstanding Massachusetts Health Center Executive Director Award, the Boston Business Journal’s Health Champion Award for Community Outreach and the Community Leadership Award from the Mayor’s Office of New Bostonian.
 In 2011 she received the Pinnacle Award by the Women’s Network of the Boston Chamber of Commerce and an award from the Network Journal in New York as one of the 25 Influential Black Women in Business.
 In 2012, she was received an award from the White House Communications Agency for her exceptional community service.
 In 2015 and 2016, she was named by the Boston Business Journal as one of the Power 50 Bostonians, Leader transforming real estate in Boston, and a Woman of Influence.
 In addition, under her leadership, Whittier has been named one of the top 100 Women Led Businesses in Massachusetts by the Commonwealth Institute and Boston Globe.
 In 2020, she received the Dean Shinagel Award for Service to Others from the Harvard University Extension School Alumni Association.

-Williams also finds time to serve others in her community as a member of the Board of Trustees for the Dana Farber Cancer Institute, the Massachusetts League of Community Health Centers, and the Boston Health Net.
+Williams also finds time to serve others in her community as a member of the Board of Trustees for the Dana Farber Cancer Institute.
 She is a member of the International Women’s Forum, Massachusetts Women’s Forum, Women Business Leaders of the U.S. Health Care Industry Foundation, a Fellow of the National Association of Corporate Directors, and is an Independent Director of Eversource, NYSE (ES, parent company of NStar), the largest utility system in New England.